- North Indian Cooking....By Geeta Seth

 occasion, like festival or entertaining the guests.
 Kala jamuns are dark black

 in color and beautiful to look at.
-Kala mean black in Hindi and jamun is an
+Kala means black in Hindi and jamun is an

 Kala Jamuns are prepared same way as gulab jamuns (See Gulab jamuns)